 The 6.5 Creedmoor has established itself as a premiere long range precision shooting cartridge.
 Ultimately based off the common .308 cartridge, it is chambered in a number of hunting and premium target rifles.
 Because of its power and accuracy, one of the most common questions people ask is “what are the best scopes for 6.5 Creedmoor”?
 Well, we are here to answer that one for you!
 There are a lot of factors that go into picking a good long range scope.
 And you’ll be surprised to find out that brand name and price point alone won’t tell you everything about a scope.
 Take a look at our picks and decide for yourself.

-What are the Best Long Range Scope for 6.5 Creedmoor - Our Picks
+Top Long Range Scopes for 6.5 Creedmoor

 It is very challenging to find out a correct scope for a rifle.
 A lot of features and specifications in a scope. that peoples are not familiar with.
-Let's see our top picked ten long range scopes for 6.5 creedmoor rifle.
+Let's see our top picked ten long range scopes for 6.5 Creedmoor rifle.

 Moving on up to the Vortex Viper HST we find what is possibly the best Vortex scope for the 6.5 Creedmoor.